4d/docs/website/translated_docs/pt/FormEditor/formEditor.md

 3. In the Left/Right Alignment and/or Top/Bottom Alignment areas, click the standard distribution icon: ![](assets/en/FormEditor/horizontalDistribution.png)<p>(Standard horizontal distribution icon)<p>The example area displays the results of your selection.

-4. To perform a distribution that uses the standard scheme, click **Preview** or *Apply*.<p>In this case 4D will perform a standard distribution, so that the objects are set out with an equal amount of space between them.<p>OR:<p>To execute a specific distribution, select the **Distribute** option (for example if you want to distribute the objects based on the distance to their right side).
+4. To perform a distribution that uses the standard scheme, click **Preview** or *Apply*.<p>In this case 4D will perform a standard distribution, so that the objects are set out with an equal amount of space between them.<p>OU:<p>To execute a specific distribution, select the **Distribute** option (for example if you want to distribute the objects based on the distance to their right side).
 This option acts like a switch.
 If the Distribute check box is selected, the icons located below it perform a different function:

     *   Horizontally, the icons correspond to the following distributions: evenly with respect to left sides, centers (hor.) and right sides of the selected objects.
     *   Vertically, the icons correspond to the following distributions: evenly with respect to top edges, centers (vert.) and bottom edges of the selected objects.